Total Hip Replacement

 How long will I be incapacitated?

-You will probably stay in bed the day of your surgery.
-However, the next morning most patients get up, sit in a chair or recliner and are walking with a walker or crutches later in the day.
+You will probably stay in bed most of the day of your surgery.
+However, later on the day of surgery, most patients get up, sit in a chair or recliner and are starting to walk with a walker or crutches with their physical therapist.

 How long will I be in the hospital?

-Most hip patients will be hospitalized for three days after their surgery.
+Most hip patients will be hospitalized from one to three days after their surgery.
 There are several goals you must achieve before you can be discharged.

 What if I live alone?